malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 # 13. Security as a service
 - Service delivered as a cloud service - meets all the properties of cloud.
+- Make sure to validate data retention needs with provider.
 - Benefits
   - Cloud computing service - scale, elasticity, cost etc
   - Expertise - provider offered staff and capabilities